M5/A5/Metroad 5 (Brisbane): Route

 This section diverges from the motorway route and serves as a surface arterial continuation of the former Metroad 5 corridor.

 History

 The route was designated Metroad 5 in 1995 as part of Brisbane’s Metroad system to mark major suburban arterials.

 Following Queensland’s adoption of alphanumeric route numbering in the 2000s, the southern motorway sections were redesignated as M5 and A5, while some inner sections retained legacy Metroad 5 signage.

 The opening of the Legacy Way tunnel in June 2015 provided a direct tolled link between the Western Freeway and the Inner City Bypass, completing the modern motorway-standard bypass route.

+In the early 1990s, a deviation was constructed to the west parallel to Kaye St at a less steep grade.
+As part of these changes access to Baroona Rd heading toward the suburb of Rosalie was closed while preserving the existing roundabout.

+It was announced that from mid-September 2026, the speed limit between Gerler Street and Rainworth Road would be reduced from 60 km/h to 50 km/h, as this route this section contains an area of higher pedestrian activity and navigates through two elongated roundabouts.

 Major intersections

 The component roads include the following major junctions: